AndrejaCH/kickstarter-analysis/README.md

 :bulb: ```Louise is interested in GB Musicals for her future campaign in GB at an estimated cost of £4,000.
 This analysis shows that she has better chances if she reduces her goal to around £2,000.```

 ### Challenges and Difficulties Encountered
 I found the written part of the analysis the most challenging.
 It takes a lot of effort to tell a meaningful story and to write a clear and easy-to-understand analysis report.
 I did encounter some technical problems; however, the “coding” community have been helping me overcome those challenges.
-This community is very active and helpful, so thanks to #StackOverflow #BSC Lessons and #Slack community, making the technical part much easier.
+This community is very active and helpful, so thanks to @StackOverflow @BSC Lessons and #Slack community, making the technical part much easier.

 #### Written Repot and understanding terminology
 This was my biggest challenge.
 I am aware how important is communication and I really wanted to give it a good start.
 I overcome this challenge to devote extra time to it, re-read lessons and pre-work and look for explanations in external articles.
 I believe that it will become easier over time and practice.
 Here is a piece of advice that I came across in modules: